ssube/onnx-web/docs/dev-test.md

   - 1024x768 input
     - [ ] should work
 - inpaint
+  - regular inpaint
+    - black mask
+      - [ ] should keep all pixels, same image
+    - white mask
+      - [ ] should replace all pixels, different image
   - outpaint
     - 0 all sides
       - [ ] should work, run 1 tile